grafana/terraform-provider-schemas/docs/data-sources/panel_pie_chart.md

  - Percent: The percentage of the whole.
  - Value: The raw numerical value.
 - `pie_chart_type` (String) Select the pie chart display style.
-- `repeat_direction` (String) Direction to repeat in if 'repeat' is set.
-"h" for horizontal, "v" for vertical.
-TODO this is probably optional
 - `transformations` (Attributes List) (see [below for nested schema](#nestedatt--transformations))
-- `transparent` (Boolean) Whether to display the panel without a background.
 - `type` (String) The panel plugin type id.
 May not be empty.

 ### Optional